For Moderately or Severely

 According to CDC:

-According to CDC, long COVID is not one illness.
+Long COVID is not one illness.
 There is no laboratory test that can determine if your symptoms or conditions are due to Long COVID.
 A positive SARS-CoV-2 test is not required for a Long COVID diagnosis.
 Your healthcare provider considers a diagnosis of Long COVID based on:

 Clinical evaluations and results of routine blood tests, chest X-rays, and electrocardiograms may be normal in someone with Long COVID.
 People experiencing Long COVID should seek care from a healthcare provider to create a personal medical management plan and improve their symptoms and quality of life.
 Talk to your healthcare provider if you think you or your child has Long COVID.